daniel-acuna/ist718_notes/markdown/python_basic.md

 **Normalization / regularization**: mapping all the elements to between 0 and 1

 **Convoluted way to compute the pi**
-Given a circle with radius R = 0.5:
+Given a circle with radius R = 1:
-Throw dots in the a one by one square that includes the given circle.
+Throw dots into a one by one square that includes the given circle.
-To check if a dot isin the circle or not: if the distance from dot to (0, 0) is greater than 1, then the dot is outside the circle.
+To check if a dot is in the circle or not: if the distance from the dot to (0, 0) is greater than 1, then the dot is outside the circle.
-The propotion between the dots inside the circle and inside the square equals to pi / 4.
+The proportion between the dots inside the circle and inside the square equals to pi / 4.
 With more dots, we can get a more accurate calcutation of pi.